Spotlight On: Dachshund

 Basic Characteristics of Dachshunds

-Dachshunds are the perfect size for a cuddly companion, with females standing at around 8 to 9 inches tall and males reaching up to 10 to 11 inches.
-They typically weigh between 9 to 32 lbs., depending on their specific breed and gender.
+Dachshunds are the perfect size for a cuddly companion, with females standing around 8 to 9 inches tall and males reaching up to 10 to 11 inches.
+They typically weigh 9 to 32 lbs., depending on their breed and gender.
 (The miniature versions will, of course, be quite a bit smaller.)
-Their sturdy and compact build was originally bred for hunting, but they also make great snuggle buddies for relaxing at home.
+Their sturdy and compact build was initially bred for hunting, but they also make great snuggle buddies for relaxing at home.
 With an average lifespan of 12 to 15 years, pet parents of dachshunds can look forward to many years of fun and loving companionship with these delightful pups.

 Despite their differences in size, they still share the same characteristic elongated bodies and short legs that make them instantly recognizable.
 Dachshunds are also known for their keen sense of smell, which continues to be utilized in hunting and tracking activities.

-Grooming and Varieties of Doxies
+Grooming and Varieties

 Temperament

 As a word of caution, since dachshunds were bred as hunting dogs, they’re natural diggers.
-They can also be pretty vocal, too.
+They can also be pretty vocal.
 Dachshunds can sometimes get out of hand with their destructive tendencies, but plenty of attention, exercise, and positive stimulation should keep your pup happy and a bit less troublesome.

-Exercising Your Dachshund
+Exercising Your Doxie

-adopting a doxie hotdog breed
+adopting a doxie hotdog breed dachshund

 Food Consumption